 Shoot the Dog: When Edo's about to win their duel, DD reveals that his monster has his father's soul trapped inside, trying to scare him out of attacking.
 Partly because his father asks him to free him, and partly since he's the Anti-Hero, it doesn't work, and Edo attacks.

-Shout Out: Just about every single Elemental Hero Juudai uses is based off of a comic book superhero (with Elemental Hero Neos being based off of Guyver as the only exception), while almost every single Destiny Hero is based off of a British hero (or, in some cases, hero/villain — Destiny Hero Double Dude Guy, for example, is notably based off of Dr. Jekyll and Mr. Hyde).
+Shout-Out: Every single Elemental Hero Jaden uses is based off of a comic book superhero (with Elemental Hero Neos being based off of Guyver as the only exception), while almost every single Destiny Hero is based off of a British hero (or, in some cases, hero/villain — Destiny Hero Double Dude Guy, for example, is notably based off of Dr. Jekyll and Mr. Hyde).

-Similarly, Sho's Solidroid monsters from the manga are totally Getter Robo and his anime Super Vehicroid Stealth Union is a clear reference to GaoGaiGar.
+Similarly, Sho's Solidroid monster Super Vehicroid Stealth Union is a clear reference to GaoGaiGar.

 The Supreme King's outfit, is quite similiar to Lelouch's Zero Outfit in Code Geass.
 The color scheme and the cowl that goes with it is too similar to be a coincidence.